What is prostate electroresection (TURP)?

 To arrange the treatment, please contact the Patient coordination department at: + 48 606 994 372 or by email: email@example.com.

-The aim of the LRP therapy is to prevent further development of the disease through prostate resection.
+The aim of this therapy is to slow down the disease development, prevent severe complications...